wanxinzzz/Denseflow_opencv3/README.md

 ## Authorship
 The code is mainly borrowed from [Limin Wang's repo](https://github.com/wanglimin/dense_flow).

-I've changed the interface to apply to opencv3.
+I've changed the code to apply to opencv3.

 ## How to use
 Option | Default | Note